Biden says US will defend Taiwan if China attacks

 The US has long practised "strategic ambiguity" when it comes to the thorny issue of defending Taiwan.

-This has meant the US has been deliberately ambiguous about what it would do if China attacked the island.
+This has meant the US has been deliberately ambiguous about what it would do if China were to attack the island.

-The US has no official diplomatic ties with Taiwan, but sells arms to the island as part of its Taiwan Relations Act, which states that the US must help Taiwan defend itself.

 China sees Taiwan as a breakaway province, one that it may take back by force one day if necessary, whereas Taiwan claims that it is a sovereign state.